NICHD-BSPC/intro-rnaseq-hpc/lessons/07_qc_fastqc_assessment.md

 The **"Per sequence GC content"** plot gives the GC distribution over all sequences.
 Generally is a good idea to note whether the GC content of the central peak corresponds to the [expected % GC for the organism](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2909565/).
 Also, the distribution should be normal unless over-represented sequences (sharp peaks on a normal distribution) or contamination with another organism (broad peak).

-This plot would indicate some type of over-represented sequence with the sharp peaks, indicating either contamination or a highly over-expressed gene.
+This plot would indicate some type of over-represented sequence with the sharp peaks, indicating either contamination or a highly over-expressed gene. **This might be something to keep in mind as we move forward with our analyses!** Luckily, we are only looking at a subset of our data so far, so we can compare it with the full data set (see assignment below).

 <p align="center">